For answers to questions you may have, select any of the topics below.

 1. Raymond EG. Contraceptive implants.
 In: Hatcher RA, Trussell J, Nelson AL, Cates Jr W, Steward F, Kowal D. Contraceptive Technology.
 19th revised ed.
 New York, NY: Ardent Media, Inc. 2009.

-2. Obama B. United States health care reform progress to date and next steps.
+2. Obama B. United States healthcare reform progress to date and next steps.
 JAMA.
 2016;316(5):525–532. doi:10.1001/jama.2016.9797.

 3. ASPE Issue Brief.
 The Affordable Care Act: promoting better health for women.
 US Department of Health and Human Services.
 Published June 14, 2016.
 Accessed September 7, 2023. https://aspe.hhs.gov/system/files/pdf/205066/ACAWomenHealthIssueBrief.pdf